-- c) If needed, a Technical Assistance Plan will address concerns, with a list of action(s) and measurable goals to correct the problem(s) within a reasonable timeframe. - d) If needed, a Corrective Action Plan will address all concerns and/or findings with a list of actions and measurable goals to correct the problem(s) - e) The CoC reserves the right to request immediate corrective action for housing quality standards issues, or other issues that may affect the health and safety of consumers, and reserves all rights under federal law in regards to legal compliance.
+- b) A finding is a deficiency in program performance based on material non-compliance with a statutory, regulatory, or program requirement for which sanctions or corrective actions are authorized.
+A finding depending on the nature may be immediately reportable to HUD, or invoke other sanctions as defined by 24 CFR 578, a Continuum of Care responsibilities. - c) If needed, a Technical Assistance Plan will address concerns, with a list of action(s) and measurable goals to correct the problem(s) within a reasonable timeframe. - d) If needed, a Corrective Action Plan will address all concerns and/or findings with a list of actions and measurable goals to correct the problem(s) - e) The CoC reserves the right to request immediate corrective action for housing quality standards issues, or other issues that may affect the health and safety of consumers, and reserves all rights under federal law in regards to legal compliance.